zgulde/laravel_scaffold/README.md

 This is a ruby script to quickly generate scaffolding for a laravel resource.

-The end goal is to invoke the script like so:
+## What?

+It's a ruby script that uses a ruby templating language to generate a php templating language that generates php that generates html that... turns into cat picutes or something.
+Still with me?

+## How?

+invoke it like so

 ```
-./generate.rb post -f title -f body:text --belongs-to=user --has-many=comment
+./generate.rb -r article -a headline.varchar.required -a 'story.text.required|min:50' --belongs-to=author --has-many=comment
 ```

-and have it spit out a model, controller, migration, and associated views for the resource.
+and it will spit out a model, controller, migration, and associated views for the resource.

 The end product will of course have to be looked over, but should generate a